• Menu

 To extend the counting activity further, you can share some fun books like ‘Over in the Jungle‘ by Marianne Berkes or ‘Ten Black Dots‘ by Donald Crews.
 ‘Ten Black Dots’ is one of our favorite books!

 Ready for some counting fun?
-Grab your copy of the jungle animal counting puzzles by clicking the large, yellow download button below!
+Get your free copy of the Jungle Animal Counting Puzzles by clicking the large, yellow download button at the end of the post!

 Click Here to Download Your Printable